Vaishalisadhu/Photo-GridView-App/README.md

 **2. Images Grid Screen**

-When launch home screen, show a scrollable grid of pictures with Animation.
+When launch home screen, shows scrollable grid of pictures with Animations.
 When the user taps on an image that should open the image detail screen.

 **2. Image Detail Screen**